AppFair/appfair.github.io/index.md

 The rest of this page is a guide for the development and publication of your own apps on the App Fair catalog.
 It assumes some familiarity with GitHub and software development in the Swift programming language.

-## Quick Start

-Anyone can create and publish their own app on the App Fair, for free, using only a web browser.
-The process just requires a regular GitHub account ([signup here](https://github.com/join)) and under an hour of your time.
-At the end of this Quick Start guide, you will have your own app published and available through the <a href="https://appfair.app" target="_blank">`App Fair.app`</a> catalog browser.

-  1. The first step is to [create a free GitHub organization](https://github.com/account/organizations/new?plan=team_free).
-  * The name of the organization is the name of your app, so you'll need to choose a new unique name.
-  * The name can be easily changed later, so just pick the first available name that comes to mind.
-  2. Once you have completed the new organization process, [fork the appfair/App repository](https://github.com/appfair/App/fork) into the new organization you just created.
-  * It must be forked into an organization, rather than into your personal account, since the app's name is defined by its containing organization.
-  3. In your new `/App` repository fork, select the **`Settings`** tab and follow the **`Pages`** settings link on the left.
-  * Set the `Source` branch to be `main` and change the root folder to be `/docs`, then hit **Save**.
-  * This will set up the landing page for your app that can be used to publish the app description, screenshots, and support information.
-  4. Select the **`Settings`** tab's **`General`** section and turn on both _`Issues`_ and _`Discussions`_ by activating their checkboxes in the `Features` area.
-  * These community features are required for the app to be included in the App Fair catalog.
-  5. Select the **`Actions`** tab and then select the “`Configure App`” workflow on the left.
-  * Expand the **Run workflow** drop-down, set the version to "_0.0.1_", then hit **Run workflow**.
-  * Wait a couple minutes for the action to complete: the yellow dot should turn green, indicating that the workflow ran successfully.
-  * Common mis-configurations will be indicated by a red dot; the log for the workflow run will indicate the cause of the issue.
-  6. Select the **`Code`** tab and follow the _`Releases`_ link (on the right side of the page).
-  * Hit the **Create a new Release** button.
-  * Under `Choose a tag`, enter "0.0.1" and hit the "`Create new tag on publish`" menu item.
-  * At the bottom of the page, enable the "`This is a pre-release`" checkbox then hit the **Publish release** button.
-  7. Return to the **`Actions`** tab and wait for the "_Fork Apply_" workflow run to complete.
-  * This process builds your app and releases a binary artifact.
-  * It should take under 10 minutes.
-  8. Select the **`Pull Requests`** tab, then hit the **New Pull Request** button.
-  * On the next page, hit the **Create Pull Request** button.
-  * The `Title` field must be the name and version of the app (e.g., "My App Name 0.0.1").
-The body can be left empty.
-  * Hit the **Create Pull Request** button.
-  9. On the new pull request page page, select the _`Checks`_ sub-tab and wait for the "_Integrate Release_" workflow run to complete successfully.
-  * This process creates, scans, and validates a reproducible build of your app's binary artifact in a trusted environment.
-  * It should take around 10 minutes.
-  10. Your app will soon be listed in the [recent apps](https://www.appfair.net/fairapps-macos) catalog, indicating that it has been published successfully.

-Congratulations: you now have your very own native app published on the App Fair!
-It just has a generic icon, and it doesn't do much of anything (since you haven't written any code yet), but it is yours to develop, maintain, and share with the world.

-On a computer with macOS 12 and higher, you can now download and launch the <a href="https://appfair.app" target="_blank">`App Fair.app`</a> catalog browser, enable "Show Pre-Releases" in the app's "Fairapps" preference, search for your app name, and install and run your app.
-You can also share your app's landing page at `https://<your organization name>.github.io/App` to provide a link for opening your app's entry in the App Fair catalog.

-The next step will be to code your app, which typically involves cloning your fork to a local machine and opening `App.xcworkspace` in an IDE like `Xcode.app` to run and debug.
-The `App/Sources/AppContainer.swift` source file contains the scaffold for your SwiftUI code; start there to begin defining your app's behavior.

-The default permissions for App Fair apps are very restrictive (no network or peripheral access, file system access restricted to the app's sandbox folder, etc.), so you can edit the `Sandbox.entitlements` file to expand the permissions for your app.
-This will affect the "Risk" assessment of the app as shown in the catalog browser, which plays a role in an end user's decision whether to trust and install your app.

-You should also update the app's catalog description and categories by updating the repository's description and tags (e.g. "appfair-games" or "appfair-productivity"), and those changes will be automatically integrated into the App Fair catalog entry for your app.

-Releasing updates to your app is simply a matter of pushing changes to your fork, updating the app version to "_0.0.2_" using the “`Configure App`” GitHub action, creating a new "_0.0.2_" release tag, and then opening a new Pull Request against [appfair/App](https://github.com/appfair/App/pulls) with your app's name and version as the title.

-And for finishing touches you can fill in your `README.md` with a description of the technical aspects of your app and `docs/index.md` with your landing page's marketing copy.
-Screenshots saved to the `docs/screenshots/` folder will be automatically published on your landing page, and be displayed in your App Fair catalog entry the next time you publish a new release.
-You can also register a custom domain (using any domain name registrar) and set that domain in your fork's  Pages setting, making any changes your push from your `docs/` folder immediately available as your app's home page.

-Continue reading for the full development guide, FAQs, and discussion of the security and source disclosure mechanisms for fair-ground apps.
-Jump right in and start developing your own native app!

 ## The App Fair for End Users

 <a href="assets/app-fair-app.png" target="_blank"><img align="right" width="50%" alt="App Fair macOS Catalog Browser App" src="assets/app-fair-app.png" /></a>